 The latest Gillian Flynn book adaptation, Sharp Objects, made Gone Girl fans all sorts of excited, and for good reason.
-After seeing how well HBO handled Big Little Lies, Jean-Marc Vallée (who directed both projects) has another masterpiece on his hands thanks to the way he's brought Flynn's debut novel to the small screen.
-Now that a second season of Big Little Lies is officially happening, though, we can't help but wonder if Sharp Objects will continue past its first season as well, especially given the shocking, open-ended note the eighth (and presumably final) episode wraps up on.
-According to Flynn, that very well may be a possibility, while showrunner Marti Noxon seems to disagree.
+After seeing how well HBO handled Big Little Lies, Jean-Marc Vallée (who directed both projects) had another masterpiece on his hands thanks to the way he brought Flynn's debut novel to the small screen in 2018.
+Now that a second season of Big Little Lies is on the way, though, we can't help but wonder if Sharp Objects will continue past its first season as well, especially given the shocking, open-ended note the eighth (and presumably final) episode wraps up on.
+According to Flynn, that very well may be a possibility, and showrunner Marti Noxon seems to agree.

 Sharp Objects tells the story of a crime journalist named Camille Preaker (played in the show by Amy Adams), who returns to her hometown of Wind Gap, MI, to investigate the mysterious murder of a young girl.
 In an interview with The Hollywood Reporter, Flynn said she can already imagine the story continuing for Camille and her other characters past what has already been written.
 "My characters always go on in my imagination," she said.
 "They have full working lives in there, and I keep in touch with all of them . . .
 I know exactly what happens to them."

-If HBO, Adams, and Noxon ever do want another season documenting Camille Preaker's investigations, Gillian Flynn confirmed to The Hollywood Reporter that she's not ruling it out: "I would never say no [to another season]."
+If HBO, Adams, and Noxon ever do want another season documenting Camille Preaker's investigations, or the future of her sister Amma Crellin, Flynn confirmed to The Hollywood Reporter that she's not ruling it out: "I would never say no [to another season]."
 We'll just have to wait and see!